adamhinton/CMDBuddy/README.md

 #### Command Generation (/commands/generate)

 - The meat and potatoes of CMDBuddy
-- User clicks a command in the sidebar, fills in values for the parameters they created in /command/create, and copies the generated CLI command to paste in to their command line
+- **Navigation**: User clicks a command in the sidebar, fills in values for the parameters they created in /command/create, and copies the generated CLI command to paste in to their command line
-- Has real time validation based on specs the user inputted in commands/create, such as max length, validation regex, and more
+- **Validation**: Has real time validation based on specs the user inputted in commands/create, such as max length, validation regex, and more
+- **Collapsible**: User can temporarily collapse individual Commands to focus on the ones they're currently using.
+They can also exit a Command, to only show the Commands on screen they want to use.

+#### Commands Sidebar

+- In commands/create, commands/edit and commands/generate
+- Lists the user's Commands, with icons for deleting, editing, or generating said Commands
+- Users can also Drag and Drop to change the order of Commands

 #### Dark/Light mode